 For patients with peripheral neuropathy, who often present with numbness, tingling and weakness in their extremities, there are more than 100 possible diagnoses.
 While diabetes and other conditions are the most common, some will have chronic inflammatory demyelinating polyneuropathy (CIDP).

 “It is very important to differentiate CIDP from other problems because it’s potentially treatable,” Dr. Preston says.
 “EMG and nerve conduction are pretty good at making this diagnosis, but their findings can be equivocal.
 However, the enlarged nerves that are indicative of this condition are very easily seen on ultrasound.”

 Ultrasound is also valuable in diagnosing muscle disorders, he continues.
 “Muscle disorders can have many causes and some can be diagnosed based on the specific patterns of which muscles they affect.
 Ultrasound is very good at revealing that information,” Dr. Preston says.

 For example, a patient with progressive weakness of her arms and legs was confirmed as having a muscle disorder via electrical and laboratory testing, but the etiology remained a mystery until ultrasound showed that her forearm flexor muscles were abnormal.
 This led to a diagnosis of inclusion body myositis.

-Neuromuscular ultrasound is administered at UH Cleveland Medical Center, UH Minoff Health Center at Chagrin Highlands and UH University Suburban Health Center.
+Neuromuscular ultrasound is administered at UH Cleveland Medical Center, UH Minoff Health Center at Chagrin Highlands and University Hospitals Suburban.
 The procedure can be scheduled in the Ambulatory EMR under Orders, Procedures, Neuromuscular Ultrasound, or an order can be faxed to 216-983-0792.